 - Ability to request assistance as needed.

-- Ability to use a telephone
+- Ability to use a telephone to make outbound calls.

 - Ability to provide professional and confidential assistance.

 - Ability to research and make appropriate referrals to partner agencies.